Based on 2 reviews

 When you land in Kathmandu, your luxury Everest Base Camp trek with helicopter return begins.
 A chauffeur will greet you at the airport, guiding you to a high-end vehicle.
 Before long, you find yourself nestled in a top-tier hotel in Kathmandu.

-Unpack, unwind and even indulge in a relaxing spa or pool session.
-Unpack, unwind and indulge in a relaxing spa or pool session.
+Unpack, unwind, and even indulge in a relaxing spa or pool session.
 Dinner is a lavish affair—imagine a five-course meal featuring local and international gourmet dishes.
 Your first day sets the tone: unparalleled comfort and luxury.

 Meals: Not Included